Watershed

 • Published: 2025-08-28

-In Watershed, Percival Everett, celebrated for his sharp satire and philosophical depth, explores the complex relationship between Native American activists and Black Panther groups during the Civil Rights movement.
-The story unfolds on a windswept landscape north of Denver, where hydrologist Robert Hawks becomes entangled in a fight over Native American treaty rights, leading to a series of events that culminate in murder and the exposure of government secrets.
-Everett's narrative is a powerful examination of shared struggles and the consequences of resistance.
-Part of the Picador Collection, this novel showcases Everett's mastery of modern literature, blending historical context with a compelling plot.
-The book is a testament to Everett's ability to tackle pressing social issues with nuance and insight, making it a must-read for fans of literary fiction and historical drama.
+In Watershed, Percival Everett, renowned for his sharp satire and philosophical depth, explores the complex relationship between Native American activists and Black Panther groups during the 1960s Civil Rights movement.
+The story unfolds on a windswept landscape north of Denver, where hydrologist Robert Hawks becomes entangled in a fight over Native American treaty rights, leading to a series of events that reveal shocking government secrets and culminate in murder.
+Everett's narrative is a powerful examination of the shared struggles and alliances between different marginalized groups, set against the backdrop of a contentious historical period.
+The novel is part of the Picador Collection, celebrating fifty years of exceptional literature, and showcases Everett's mastery of blending social commentary with compelling storytelling.

 Reviews